Co-founders

 CEO and Co-founder

 Vinay started his career at the investment bank J.P.
-Morgan, where he spent almost a decade, latterly as one of the firm’s youngest Executive Directors.
-He holds a BA from Trinity College Dublin and an MPA from the London School of Economics.
-Vinay is a speaker and writer across social, print and broadcast, and during the recovery from the pandemic has been publicly advocating for a dynamic, digital-first and community-led approach to tackle vaccine hesitancy in minority communities.
-He has been a keynote TEDx speaker and works with graduate students as an industry advisor at the Saïd Business School, Oxford University.
-Vinay is married to Devika, a primary-care doctor, and is a doting father to their two young and sports-loving children.
+Morgan, where he spent almost a decade, latterly as Executive Director.
+He holds a BA from Trinity College Dublin and MPA from the London School of Economics.
+He is a practitioner-in-residence and industry advisor at the Saïd Business School, Oxford University, is involved as a Trustee and advisor to several other charities, and is the doting father to two young children.

 Johnny Murnane